ladybug-podcast/ladybugpodcast/content/blog/episode/what-the-heck-is-graphql.md

 <a target="_blank" href="https://twitter.com/molly_struve">Molly Struve</a>
 After struggling for 4 days to debug a problem she figured it out and contacted the software creators to update the docs!

+## Nominate A Ladybug Podcast Guest!
+Want to nominate yourself, or someone else, to be on the Ladybug Podcast?
+Fill out our [nomination form](https://forms.gle/SUK6Usk6EnnkTsjG8) to let us know!

 ## Resources

 - <a target="_blank" href="https://medium.com/@erinfoox/understanding-graphql-finally-a75986d8df0a">Understanding GraphQL</a>